Achieving optimized performance with a

 decoupling capacitors with voltage ratings at least three times greater than the

-specification.
-At the device pins, do not allow the ground and power plane
+At the device pins, do not allow the ground and power plane layout to be in

-layout to be in close proximity to the signal I/O pins.
-Avoid narrow power and
+close proximity to the signal I/O pins.
+Avoid narrow power and ground traces to

-capacitors.
-Larger (2.2-µF to 6.8-µF) decoupling capacitors, effective at lower
+(2.2-µF to 6.8-µF) decoupling capacitors, effective at lower frequency, on the

 - Careful selection and placement of external